openstack/openstack-manuals/doc/networking-guide/source/config-subnet-pools.rst

 limited, the quota system can encourage efficient use of the space.

-With IPv4, the default_quota can be set to the number of absolute addresses any given tenant is allowed to consume from the pool.
+With IPv4, the default_quota can be set to the number of absolute addresses any given project is allowed to consume from the pool.
 For example, with a quota of 128, I might get 203.0.113.128/26, 203.0.113.224/28, and still have room to allocate 48 more addresses in the future.